Green Party (UK)

-Despite the UK Green Party no longer existing as an entity, "Green Party" (singular) is still used colloquially to refer collectively to the three separate parties; for example, in the reporting of opinion polls and election results.
+Despite the UK Green Party no longer existing as a unified entity, "Green Party" (singular) is still used colloquially to refer collectively to the three separate parties; for example, in the reporting of opinion polls and election results.

 History

 PEOPLE, 1972–1975

 The Green Party's origins go back to PEOPLE, a political party founded in Coventry in November 1972.
-An interview with overpopulation expert Paul R. Ehrlich in Playboy magazine inspired a small group of professional and business people to form the 'Thirteen Club', so named because it first met on 13 September 1972 in Daventry.
+An interview with overpopulation expert Paul R. Ehrlich in Playboy magazine inspired a small group of professional and business people to form the 'Thirteen Club', so named because it first met on 13 September 1972 at the Napton Bridge pub in Napton-on-the-Hill near Daventry.
 This included surveyors and property agents Freda Sanders and Michael Benfield, and husband-and-wife solicitors Lesley and Tony Whittaker (a former Kenilworth councillor for the Conservative Party), all with practices in Coventry.
-Many in this 'club' were wary of forming a political party when after a few weeks, in November 1972 these four formed 'PEOPLE' as a new political party to challenge the UK political establishment.
+Out of the original 'club' these four individuals launched 'PEOPLE' as a new political party to challenge the UK political establishment.
+They called its first public meeting on 22 February 1973 at their office at 69 Hertford Street in Coventry.
 Its policy concerns published in 1973 included economics, employment, defence, energy and fuel supplies, land tenure, pollution and social security, all set within an ecological perspective.
 "Zero growth" (or "steady state") economics were a strong feature in the party's philosophical basis.

 Later recognised as the first Green party in the United Kingdom and Europe as a whole, the party published the 'Manifesto for Survival' in June 1974, between the two general elections of that year.
 The manifesto was inspired by A Blueprint for Survival published by The Ecologist magazine.
 'A Manifesto for a Sustainable Society' was an expanded statement of policies published in 1975 published under the newly changed name of the Ecology Party.
 The editor of The Ecologist, Edward 'Teddy' Goldsmith, merged his 'Movement for Survival' with PEOPLE in 1974.
 Goldsmith became one of the leading members of the new party during the 1970s.

 With "Steady State" economics featured in the party's philosophical basis, the all-UK party became a persistent and growing presence in general elections and European elections, often fielding enough candidates to qualify for television and radio election broadcasts.